NAPSW Regional Liaison and State Representative Positions

-Serving as a regional liaison or state representative is a wonderful opportunity to help NAPSW grow and to be a resource for local NAPSW members or to members of the community at large wanting more information about NAPSW, perinatal social work practice, standards or other helpful information.
+Serving as a regional liaison is a wonderful opportunity to help NAPSW grow and to be a resource for local NAPSW members or to members of the community at large wanting more information about NAPSW, perinatal social work practice, standards or other helpful information.
 Read the information below to learn more about these roles.
-Want to know if there is an opening in your region or state?
-Click here to view a regional map and a list of current regional liaisons, state reps, and open spots.
+Want to know if there is an opening in your region?
+Click here to view a regional map and a list of current regional liaisons and open spots.
 For more information, contact the NAPSW Vice President.

 The base of NAPSW network lies in the role of the regional liaisons and the state and provincial representatives.
 It is important that we have all regions and the individual states/provinces represented so that we as an organization can gather representative information for its members.
 Because the new membership system offers a private social network, communicating with members in your region is easier than ever.
 If you are interested in serving as a regional liaison or state rep, please contact the NAPSW vice president for more information and to sign-up.